arthuravianna/iot_rollups_dapp/README.md

 # IoT Rollups DApp

 ## Project Overview
 This project uses Cartesi Rollups to build a DApp (Decentralized Application) with verifiable logic.
-The purpose of this application is to verify verify if a public transportation service is complying with its schedules and routes, if not, the DApp will automatically generate a fine for that bus line.
+The purpose of this application is to verify if a public transportation service is complying with its schedules and routes, if not, the DApp will automatically generate a fine for that bus line.

 To be able to do that the DApp only needs to load (once) the schedule of the Public Transport.
 After that whenever it receives GPS data from one vehicle that has to comply with the loaded schedule it will generate or not a fine.